top of page

 At this virtual program, participants will learn what draws certain animals in to our garbage bins, so better to outsmart these nighttime marauders.

-The program is free of charge for members and non-members alike.
-But registration is required, available through this Zoom link
+The program is free of charge for members and non-members alike, but registration is required.
+Copy this Zoom link into your browser to register:

 Spring Hike